8 Herbs That Improve Sleep Quality

 Lemon balm can be used as a tea, tincture, or essential oil for the purpose of promoting feelings of relaxation before sleep.

-Lavender is one of my favorite herbs for sleep and relaxation.
+Lavender is one of my favorite herbs to improve sleep and relaxation.
 It is likely that your most common encounter with lavender is in essential oil form as it is one of the most popular oils on the planet.

 Not only does the scent of lavender evoke feelings of relaxation and comfort, but it smells amazing and has extending benefits.